 Generating the Google homepage based on a verbal description also leads to a very good result, as a tweet shows.
-The list goes on and on, and will continue to grow, as is demonstrated by a collection of examples.

 This is all very impressive and indicates where the journey will take us – after all, GPT-3 is still "just" a language predictor.
 It is a statistical model that, due to the scope of the training data, has a high probability of delivering the expected outputs.
 But GTP-3 does not "think" and has no "mind of its own".
 It is only logical that requests like "Write an algorithm that is better than you" lead to problems.
 And, of course, AI lacks the ability (and motivation) to think about it because the output is generated word by word, there is no consistent mental model as we humans have.
 However, this model could be the basis for a deep understanding of the world, as outlined in a paper by the Association for Computational Linguistics.
 The OpenAI research team addresses further limitations of the model in their article.